State of AI & Digital Marketing

 AI Search is basically SEO, and I challenge anyone to name a genuinely "new" fundamental principle.
 What worked for Featured Snippets is still the foundation for AI Overviews: get crawled, get indexed, earn trust, satisfy intent, be the best extractable answer.

 Yes, the UI changed.
 But the plumbing is still the same web stack (crawlers, indexing, ranking signals, and eligibility).
-That's why "AEO/GEO/LLMO" is mostly a vocabulary war, not a new discipline.

 The bottom line is that you don't reinvent the wheel.
 Since models already handle generic info, your advantage is "original signal": real experience, real data, real POV, multi-format proof.
 Finally, accessibility is a prerequisite.